voithos/dotvim/README.md

     cp ~/.vim/fonts/*.otf ~/.fonts/

-Finally, run Vundle to install the plugins:

-    :BundleInstall
+Finally, just start up Vim, and NeoBundle will prompt you to install your plugins.

 Success!